Maryland Divorce Laws & FAQ

 How long will it take to get a divorce in Maryland?

-An uncontested divorce will usually take approximately two to three months.
+An uncontested divorce will usually take around two to three months.
 Maryland requires a final hearing for a magistrate to review your settlement agreement and make sure you meet all of the requirements for a divorce.
 (Md.
-Rules, rule 9-209 (2022).)
+Rules, rule 9-209 (2023).)
 So if the courts are experiencing backlogs in the county where you filed for divorce, it could take extra time to schedule that hearing.

 How is marital property divided in Maryland?